Polvino lives in Queens,

 The narrative explains that the little girl had a terrible morning at home and day at school because her mom went back to work after staying at home with her.
-The story continues to say that because of Lisa's mother's absence, the father had to make breakfast and that was "not too good".
+The story continues to say that because of Lisa's mother's absence, the father had to make breakfast and that was "not too good".“Lisa was not happy.
+Her mother was back at work,” the story begins.

-The story had no problems with the father going to work and Polvino found this to be not only sexist but also aimed at making working mothers feel guilty for their choice.
+father going to work and Polvino found this to be not only sexist but

 “It just pushed so many buttons for me, and with each sentence, it managed to get worse!”
 Polvino told Today.